 Children need healthy meals to learn.
 Burlington School District offers healthy meals every school day.
 Lunch costs $2.10 at BES and $2.35 at BMS and BHS.
 Your children may qualify for free meals or for reduced price meals.
-The reduced price is $.40 for lunch.
+The reduced price is $.40 for lunch, this year they will be free.
 Breakfast is always free.

 Complete one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: Lindsay Smith, 2600 Rose Ave.
 Burlington, CO.
 80807.

 Here are answers to questions you may have about applying:

 1. Who can receive free or reduced price meals?
 All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP) and children in households that participate in the Food Distribution Program on Indian Reservations (FDPIR) are eligible for free meals regardless of your income.
 If one case number is provided on the application, free meal benefits will apply to all students listed on the application.
 Also, your children can receive free or reduced price meals if your household income is within the limits on the Federal Income Eligibility Guidelines.